naala89/apiopenstudio/README.md

-# GaterData
+# ApiOpenStudio

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

-GaterData is an open source product, and contributions are welcome.
+ApiOpenStudio is an open source product, and contributions are welcome.

-At heart, GaterData is a complete en d to end REST API solution.
+At heart, ApiOpenStudio is a complete en d to end REST API solution.

 It enables you to generate API's without the need for coding.
 API resources are stored in YAML or JSON format,